daveremixed/codesample/README.md

 As I ended up spending more time than intended, I decided to meet the requirements with the command line, however the code is well organized and can easily serve both interfaces.

-Launching the application with the class com.gonzobeans.code.codesample.command.Main with command line arguments will produce console output to specification.
+Launching the application with the class *com.gonzobeans.codesample.command.Main* with command line arguments will produce console output to specification.

 Usage of the builder pattern makes the API extremely easy to call and the code very readable